bRAGAI/bragai-paper/src/README.md

 ## Key Features

 1. **Fine-Tuned Models for Retrieval-Augmented Generation**:
-   - The `hababou/codellama-bragai` fine-tuned model was specifically optimized for Retrieval-Augmented Generation tasks.
+   - The `hababou/codellama-bragai` fine-tuned model was specifically optimized for RAG tasks.
-   - The model evaluates hierarchical negative binomial models, retrieval strategies, and context-based completions in domains like programming and research.
+   - The model evaluates retrieval strategies and context-based completions in domains like programming and research.

 2. **Dataset Integration**:
    - The project uses a curated dataset (`hababou/hf-codegen-v2`) featuring real-world problems and solutions for fine-tuning and evaluation.
-   - The dataset `hababou/code-chat-assistant-v1`, a mix of LIMA and GUANACO with proper formatting, was utilized for training the RAG chat capabilities, ensuring readiness for interactive use cases.
+   - The dataset `hababou/code-chat-assistant-v1`, combining LIMA and GUANACO, was utilized for training RAG chat capabilities, ensuring readiness for interactive use cases.
-   - Test cases are designed to evaluate the system's ability to generate accurate responses for both retrieval-based and generative tasks.
+   - Non-code files were excluded during preprocessing to focus on programming-related content.

 3. **Evaluation Metrics**:
-   - Model performance is quantified using metrics like Pass@k and NDCG@10.
+   - Model performance is quantified using metrics like Pass@k, NDCG@10, and Recall@10.
    - Ground truth comparisons ensure the model maintains high relevance and accuracy in retrieval-augmented scenarios.

 4. **Test Case Coverage**:
-   - Includes 30 diverse scenarios, ranging from hierarchical modeling to code generation, ensuring broad applicability in various contexts.
+   - Includes 30 diverse scenarios, ranging from code generation to context-specific retrieval, ensuring broad applicability in various contexts.

+## Fine-Tuning Process

+### 1. **Parameter-Efficient Fine-Tuning**
+   - **Low-Rank Adaptation (LoRA):**
+     - LoRA decomposes weight update matrices into low-rank representations, enabling efficient fine-tuning without modifying the base model extensively.
+   - **Quantization-Aware LoRA (QLoRA):**
+     - Introduces 4-bit quantization to improve memory efficiency while preserving model quality.
+   - **Fill-In-The-Middle (FIM) Training Objective:**
+     - The FIM approach trains the model to predict missing segments within a given context, enhancing reasoning capabilities by leveraging bidirectional context.
+   - **Training Configuration:**
+     - Learning rate: `3 × 10^-4`
+     - LoRA rank: `r = 32`, scaling factor: `α = 64`
+     - Dropout: `0.1`
+     - Maximum sequence length: `2048`
+     - Hardware: NVIDIA A100 GPUs, 80GB VRAM

+### 2. **Dataset Preparation**
+   - The dataset for fine-tuning bRAG AI was curated from the top 25 repositories in the Hugging Face GitHub organization.
+These repositories contain high-quality code snippets, documentation, and issue discussions, providing a rich source of structured and unstructured knowledge for training.
+   - Non-code files, such as configuration files and unrelated documentation, were excluded to ensure domain relevance.
+Tokenization was performed using Byte-Pair Encoding (BPE), optimized for programming languages.
+   - The dataset, labeled `hababou/hf-codegen-v2` on Hugging Face, was structured for seamless integration with the fine-tuning process, including a 10% test split for performance evaluation.

+### 3. **Training Methodology**
+   - **Fill-In-The-Middle (FIM) Objective:**
+     - Inspired by "Efficient Training of Language Models to Fill in the Middle," the FIM training objective enhances the model's ability to predict missing segments using both preceding and succeeding context.
+A 50% FIM rate was adopted, balancing standard left-to-right modeling with gap-filling tasks.
+   - **Efficiency Metrics:**
+     - Training was monitored using Weights & Biases (W&B), tracking metrics like training loss, evaluation loss, and learning rate schedules to ensure convergence.
+   - **Hardware Setup:**
+     - Fine-tuning was conducted on NVIDIA A100 GPUs with 80GB VRAM, employing gradient accumulation for memory efficiency.

 ## Code Completion Evaluation: Python HumanEval Results

-To evaluate whether fine-tuning with QLoRA preserves the model’s foundational knowledge and avoids catastrophic forgetting, we ran the Python HumanEval benchmark on our fine-tuned bRAG AI model.
-This benchmark measures the functional correctness of generated Python programs, focusing on the Pass@1 metric, which evaluates the proportion of problems solved correctly on the first attempt.
+To evaluate the model's capabilities post-fine-tuning, the Python HumanEval benchmark was used:

 | Model                         | Pass@1 (%) |
 |-------------------------------|------------|